Uninett/nav/doc/reference/backend-processes.rst

 The nav command
 ===============

+The :program:`nav` program is used to start, stop and query the running state of NAV's backend processes.

-The shell command ``nav list`` lists all back-end processes. ``nav status`` tells you if they are running as they should.
+:kbd:`nav list` lists all back-end processes. :kbd:`nav status` reports their current running state.
 With reference to the list, jump directly to the relevant section in this document:

 - `activeip`_
 - `alertengine`_